 Evidenced Based Testing and Protocols

 Our practice is based on the latest scientific advances.
-That is why we feel comprehensive diagnostic testing (analyzed via a functional perspective and advanced Functional Medicine testing if necessary)—coupled with detailed data gathering is the only clinically significant way to help determine underlying root cause.
+That is why we feel comprehensive diagnostic testing (analyzed from a functional perspective and advanced Functional Medicine testing if necessary)—coupled with detailed data gathering is the only clinically significant way to help determine underlying root cause.

-Additionally, an evidenced based practice approach assures that protocols offered have been shown in the scientific literature to have the greatest promise in helping to restore the body back to optimum health.
-The goal is to provide support that has been shown to have helped the most people given the same type of symptoms, in as close to the same set circumstances, with an effective dosage for the shortest period of time, or to provide the most effective lifestyle/dietary changes.
+Additionally, an evidenced based approach assures that protocols offered have been shown in the scientific literature to have the greatest promise in helping to restore the body back to health.
+The goal is to provide support that has been shown to have helped the most people given the same type of symptoms, in as close to the same set circumstances, with an effective dosage for the shortest period of time, or to provide the most effective lifestyle/dietary change.

 Your health is comprised of multiple webs each having a different function.
 Our job is to determine which “web” is most affecting you and then deciding which “strand” to pull to help unravel the dysfunction.
 That being said, our program is laid out in 4 stages:

 - We start by helping supply your body the nutrients it may need while minimizing exposure to those things that may be detrimental to your health.

 - Based on your progress we may need to dig deeper into the issue or address the next web.

 - If necessary, we help support your body for elimination of any potential pathogenic. environmental or chemical load.